 Are Xanax and Valium the same drug?
 Can they be addictive?
 If so, what can be done to counter Xanax or Valium addiction?

 Valium and Xanax are two types of anti-anxiety drugs that are classifieds as benzodiazepines, a specific class of medications that are commonly prescribed to help alleviate anxiety.
-Valium is a brand name for diazepam, while Xanax is a brand name for alprazolam, both of which act as minor tranquilizers.
+Valium is a brand name for diazepam, while Xanax is a brand name for alprazolam, both of which act like minor tranquilizers.

-They both help to increase the activity of gamma-aminobutyric acid (GABA), a neurotransmitter that sends signals in the body.
+They both help to increase the activity of gamma-aminobutyric acid (GABA), a neurotransmitter that sends signals to the body.
 When there is not enough GABA, feelings of anxiety may arise.
 By helping to keep GABA at an adequate level, Valium and Xanax can help to alleviate the anxiety that would otherwise ensue.

 The two drugs are also similar in their potential side effects, which can include: